Green Your Bottom Line in Food and Beverage Businesses

-- Several companies connected with the Center for Energy Efficiency and Renewable Energy (CEERE) at UMass Amherst, which conducts free, in-depth energy audits through the U.S. Department of Energy’s Industrial Assessment Center program.
-In audits of participating food processing facilities and a brewery, CEERE has made six or seven recommendations each, with total projected energy and water cost savings ranging from $40,000 to $190,000 per year.
+- Several companies connected with the Center for Energy Efficiency and Renewable Energy (CEERE) at UMass Amherst, which conducts free, in-depth assessments through the U.S. Department of Energy’s Industrial Assessment Center program.
+CEERE has made at least six recommendations for each of these food processing facilities and breweries, with total projected energy and water cost savings ranging from $40,000 to $275,000 per year.

-- Kettle Cuisine, a handcrafter of all natural soups for restaurants, foodservice operators and grocery retailers, connected with the Toxics Use Reduction Institute (TURI) for assistance reducing their use of sodium hydroxide for cleaning.
+- Kettle Cuisine, a handcrafter of all natural soups for restaurants, foodservice operators and grocery retailers, has done extensive work to improve sustainability and reduce operating costs, with free assistance from organizations introduced through this initiative.
+CEERE did an assessment and made recommendations with projected savings of 12% of the Lynn facility's total energy costs.
+Learn more in this case study.
+Kettle Cuisine also connected with the Toxics Use Reduction Institute (TURI) for assistance reducing their use of sodium hydroxide for cleaning.
 With a $30,000 grant from TURI, the company is working with the UMass Lowell Food Safety Lab to find safer cleaning and sanitizing formulations or methods that are less hazardous than sodium hydroxide.
 If a safer substitute that works is found, Kettle Cuisine could reduce the use of sodium hydroxide by 45,000 pounds per year.

 - Cape Cod Chips learned about TURI’s business grant program.
-The company applied for and received a $5,000 grant to purchase new lab equipment that has reduced both the labor and hazardous chemical use required for testing of frying oil, while reducing costs by over $1,500 per year.
+The company received a $5,000 grant to purchase new lab equipment that has reduced both the labor and hazardous chemical use required for testing of frying oil, while reducing costs by over $1,500 per year.

 - Stop & Shop (host of our April 2017 workshop) green energy facility generates heat and power from food waste